Transipedia/meta-bam/README.md

 ## Dependencies

 This script requires :
-- **[reformat.sh](https://github.com/BioInfoTools/BBMap)** Included in BBMap, it allows the random sampling of reads
+- **[reformat.sh](https://github.com/BioInfoTools/BBMap)** Part of BBMap, for random sampling of reads
-- **[STAR](https://github.com/alexdobin/STAR)** Version 2.7.0f was tested, but all version should work
+- **[STAR](https://github.com/alexdobin/STAR)** Version 2.7.0f was tested, but all versions should work

-Both requirements can be downloaded as so, or directly installed on a conda environment, using :
+Both dependencies can be downloaded as so, or directly installed on a conda environment, using :
 ```
 conda install -c bioconda star
 conda install -c bioconda bbmap